 Exchange Traded Funds (ETFs) first appeared in 1993 as an improved investment opportunity for investors looking for diversification offered by passive income investing following a market index, such as the US S&P 500.
-Before that time, investors were limited to investing in Mutual Funds.
+Prior to that time investors were limited to investing in Mutual Funds.

-Mutual funds are bought and sold directly from the company managing a fund or from online or full-service brokers.
-While mutual funds offer the same diversification as index investing, ETFs provide significant advantages.
-Mutual funds can only be bought or sold at the end of the trading day, while ETFs trade like stocks and can be purchased or sold anytime during the day.
-The price of a mutual fund does not change until trading ends, while ETF prices fluctuate with the price of the index or the stocks within the fund.
+Mutual funds are bought and sold directly from the company managing the fund or from online or full-service brokers.
+While mutual funds offer the same diversification with index investing, ETFs offer significant advantages.
+Mutual funds can only be bought or sold at the end or the trading day, while ETFs trade like stocks and can be bought or sold anytime during the day.
+The price of a mutual fund does not change until trading ends while ETF prices fluctuate with the price of the index or the stocks within the fund.
 ETFs typically have lower fees associated with the fund.

 Top Australian Brokers